hackdou/initblog.com/_posts/2018-02-05-bitcoin2-cracking-wallets.markdown

 ## Happy Hacking!
 Have fun with this!
 If you have any questions or need any help, feel free to reach out.

-And seriously - don't fucking steal any bitcoins that don't belong to you.
+And seriously - don't steal any bitcoins that don't belong to you.
 We all want this stuff to be mainstream one day, and that isn't going to happen if people don't feel safe using them.